saurabhdaware/webperf-mumbaijs/transcript.md

 Hey everyone!
-| So Web Performane Hacks!
+| So Web Performance Hacks!
 | Reading the title it may seem like I'm going to talk about how to improve website's performance
 | Well..
 I'm going to disappoint you all, The talk is more about how to fake a fast website
 | So I'll tell you some hacks which will make your website appear as if it is loading fast but actually it won't really load fast.
 Infact we will delay things